 The best Canada VPNs today

-First things first, ExpressVPN boasts military-grade AES-256 encryption combined with a selection of protocols, Perfect Forward Secrecy and an audited no-logging policy.
+First things first, ExpressVPN boasts industry-standard AES-256 encryption combined with a selection of protocols, Perfect Forward Secrecy and an audited no-logging policy.
 It also has a kill switch to protect you if your connection drops, plus split tunnelling, which can route some of your traffic through the VPN while keeping some untouched.

 Overall, there’s not a VPN service out there that can match ExpressVPN – simply put, it can basically do everything.
 But, if you’re not sure, it also offers a 30-day money-back guarantee so you can test the service.
 If you change your mind, you’ll get a full refund, no questions asked.